olaalqasrawi-2003/BinX-Backend/Week-01/README.md

 #### Features
 - Created a `User` class.
 - Created an `Admin` class that inherits from `User`.
-- Created a `UserRecord` record for immutable data.
+- Created a `UserRecord` record.
-- Applied encapsulation using private fields and public properties.
+- Applied encapsulation using properties.
 - Added constructor validation.
 - Created an `INotifiable` interface.
-- Implemented the interface in `User` and `LibrarySystem`.
+- Implemented the interface in multiple classes.
 - Demonstrated polymorphism using an array of `INotifiable`.

 ---